anoushamalik/3WDChasisRobot/README.md

-# 3WD Chassis Control System
+# 3WD Robotic Chassis Car using AVR_32 Microcontroller

+## Project Overview

-This project is an embedded C program designed to control a 3-wheel drive (3WD) chassis using an AVR microcontroller.
-The system moves the chassis forward and automatically turns it right or left when it detects an obstacle.
-The program uses sensors to detect obstacles and controls motors, LEDs, and a buzzer to perform necessary actions.
+This project involves building and programming a 3-wheel-drive (3WD) robotic chassis car using the AVR_32 microcontroller.
+The car is designed to move in a straight line until an obstacle is detected, at which point it changes direction to avoid the obstacle.
+The project utilizes various sensors to detect obstacles and trigger the necessary actions.

 ## Features

-- **Forward Motion:** The chassis moves forward by default.
-- **Obstacle Detection:** When the sensors detect an obstacle, the system stops, alerts with a buzzer, and then performs a 90-degree right or left turn.
+- **Obstacle Detection**: The robotic car is equipped with sensors to detect obstacles in its path.
+- **Automatic Direction Change**: Upon detecting an obstacle, the car automatically changes direction to avoid it.
-- **LED Indicators:** LEDs indicate the current state of the chassis (e.g., moving forward, turning).
+- **LED Indicators**: LEDs are used to indicate the status of the car, such as moving forward, backward, or turning.
+- **Buzzer Alert**: The buzzer is activated when the car encounters an obstacle.
+- **Interrupt Handling**: The project uses interrupts to handle obstacle detection efficiently.

+## Components Used

+- **AVR_32 Microcontroller**: The brain of the robotic car, responsible for processing sensor inputs and controlling the motors.
+- **3WD Robotic Chassis**: The structure of the robotic car, featuring three wheels driven by motors.
-- **Interrupt Handling:** External interrupts detect obstacles and trigger appropriate responses.
+- **Sensors**: Used for detecting obstacles and triggering interrupts.

-## Hardware Requirements

-- **AVR Microcontroller** (e.g., ATmega16/32)
-- **3WD Chassis** with motors
-- **IR Sensors or Ultrasonic Sensors** for obstacle detection
+- **LEDs**: Indicate different states of the robotic car.
-- **Buzzer** for audible alerts
+- **Buzzer**: Provides audible alerts when an obstacle is detected.
-- **LEDs** for visual indicators
+- **Motors**: Drive the wheels of the car, allowing it to move forward, backward, and turn.

+## Code Explanation

+The provided code is written in C and is designed to be loaded onto the AVR_32 microcontroller.
+Below is a brief explanation of the key parts of the code:

+- **Initialization**:
-- **Power Supply** for the microcontroller and motors
+  - The pins for the LEDs, motors, and sensors are configured.

-## Pin Configuration

-- **PD1**: Motor Control Pin
-- **PD0**: Buzzer Control Pin
-- **PD2**: Sensor 1 (Obstacle Detection)
-- **PC4**: Sensor 3 (Obstacle Detection)
-- **PC0 - PC3**: LED Indicators

-## Code Overview

-### Main Loop

-The main loop of the program continuously checks the state of the obstacle sensors:

-- If no obstacle is detected, the chassis moves forward, and LEDs 1 and 2 are turned on.
+  - External interrupts are set up to handle obstacle detection.

+- **Main Loop**:
+  - The car moves forward as long as no obstacle is detected by `SENSOR3`.
-- If an obstacle is detected, the chassis stops, turns on LEDs 3 and 4, sounds the buzzer, and then performs a 90-degree turn.
+  - When an obstacle is detected by `SENSOR3`, the car stops, moves backward, and turns to avoid the obstacle.

-### Interrupt Service Routine (ISR)
+- **Interrupt Service Routine (ISR)**:

-- The ISR for `INT0` is triggered when an obstacle is detected by Sensor 1.
+  - The ISR is triggered when an obstacle is detected by `SENSOR1`.
-- It stops the chassis, toggles the LEDs, and activates the firing motor.
+  - The car stops, toggles the LEDs, activates the buzzer, and moves the firing motor for a short duration before resuming its forward movement.

-### Libraries Used

-- `<avr/io.h>`: Provides access to I/O registers for the AVR microcontroller.
-- `<util/delay.h>`: Allows for delay functions in milliseconds.
-- `<avr/interrupt.h>`: Manages interrupt handling.

 ## Usage

-1. **Compile the Code:** Use AVR-GCC or another compatible compiler.
+1. **Setup**: Assemble the 3WD robotic chassis and connect the components as per the pin configurations defined in the code.
-2. **Upload to Microcontroller:** Use an AVR programmer to upload the compiled code to your microcontroller.
+2. **Upload Code**: Compile and upload the provided code to the AVR_32 microcontroller.
-3. **Power Up the System:** Connect the power supply to the microcontroller and motors.
-4. **Observe the Behavior:** The chassis should move forward and turn when obstacles are detected.
+3. **Power On**: Power on the robotic car, and it should start moving forward.
+4. **Obstacle Detection**: The car will automatically change direction when an obstacle is detected.

-## Customization
+## Future Improvements

-- **Adjusting Turn Timing:** Modify the `_delay_ms()` values to adjust the duration of the turn.
-- **Sensor Sensitivity:** You can change the sensor configuration to adjust the sensitivity for obstacle detection.
+- **Sensor Optimization**: Implement more sophisticated sensor algorithms to improve obstacle detection.
-- **LED Behavior:** Customize the LED indicators by changing the PORTC assignments.
+- **Advanced Movements**: Introduce more complex movements such as U-turns or circular paths.
+- **Wireless Control**: Add wireless control to manually guide the car when needed.

+## Conclusion

+This project demonstrates the use of the AVR_32 microcontroller in building a basic autonomous robotic car.
+The project can be further enhanced by adding more sensors, optimizing the movement algorithms, and incorporating wireless control.

 ## Contributing